alexrutz/flightgpt/README.md

 updated from a single simulation data snapshot.
 The primary flight display now exposes simple flight director pitch and roll commands from the autopilot for external indicators.
 No graphics are provided – the goal is to use external hardware like LED displays or buttons for cockpit interaction.

+## Cockpit systems
+See [COCKPIT_SYSTEMS.md](COCKPIT_SYSTEMS.md) for an overview of the panels and displays modeled in the cockpit.

 ## Quick start